ormizj/template-nuxt-fsd/README.md

 ### [Public API for cross-imports](https://feature-sliced.design/docs/reference/public-api#public-api-for-cross-imports)

-Public API for cross-imports
 Cross-imports are a situation when one slice imports from another slice on the same layer.
 Usually that is prohibited by the [import rule on layers](https://feature-sliced.design/docs/reference/layers#import-rule-on-layers), but often there are legitimate reasons to cross-import.
 For example, business entities often